 I mean, I know I get excited about this kind of thing, but Reserve coffee bars only exist in 12 of these 50 United States!
 Texas just happens to be home to three of those locations, and I can walk to one of them?
 Somebody pinch me.

 Guess you can tell.
 I could hardly wait for National Coffee Day.

 Is it Good?

-Yes, it’s good.
-It really is good.
+Well, let me assure you, it’s good.
+Yes, it really is very good.
 But, I think when you’re in Dallas, Plano or Austin, you should try it for yourself.
 Don’t even think about taking my word for it, all you Skeptical Susies out there.

 Perhaps you can celebrate an occasion, make it a date night, even take the kids when they’re in town.
 This coffee bar thing is a unique experience, and whether you’re as big a fan as I am, you surely don’t want to live your whole life saying you haven’t done it.

 My poor, wonderful man.
 That’s pretty much how I talk him into a whole lot of our adventures.